eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/IntermediateExamples/7_Servo_Motor_Control.md

 # -*- coding: utf-8 -*-

 # Experimental effect: Servo control
-# Wiring: Use a computer to connect a UNIHIKER main control board and P10 to connect a servo motor
+# Wiring: Use a computer to connect a UNIHIKER and P10 to connect a servo motor
 import time
 from pinpong.board import Board,Pin,Servo
 from unihiker import GUI